 Edinburgh is proud to have its own independent fashion scene, with its residents often sporting their own unique style and looks.
 Along with the high street favourites, the city is also awash with plenty of smaller independent stores selling their wares.
 You can really find some unique fashion pieces and stores in the city that you wouldn’t necessarily find in other major cities around the world.
 If you are after vintage treasures then head to The Grassmarket, or why not stop into 20thCentury kilts at Covet.

-If you are planning a move to Edinburgh then Bishop’s Move can help.
+If you are planning a move to Edinburgh or any other top Scottish cities then Bishop’s Move can help.
 We have a great deal of experience of moving people in Edinburgh and all around the world too.
 Get in touch with us today to see how we can help make your move stress free.